chcaru/workshop/README.md

-# workshop
+# Workshop
-This is for the UA ACM workshop on developing a web app.
+This is for the UA ACM workshop on developing a web app